Home 9 Cheetah 9 Asiatic Cheetah

 The female cheetah gestation period is 90 to 100 days.
 Female cheetahs can have up to 9 cubs, but most will end up dying due to predators.

 The female cheetah will take care of her cubs and travel with them until they reach 1 to 1.5 years of age.
-After the cheetah mother leaves, the young females will go off on their own.
-The males will stay together or, in the case of only one or two males, join another group of males.
+After the cheetah mother leaves, the young females will leave alone.
+The males will stay together or join another group in the case of only one or two males.

 Asiatic cheetahs prey on wild goats, sheep and gazelle.
 Although cheetahs are known to inhabit desert areas and plain, some Iranian cheetahs can be found in more rugged, mountain-like terrain.

-The Asiatic cheetah’s near extinction is the result of hunting, loss of prey, human conflict and loss of habitat.
+The Asiatic cheetah’s near extinction results from hunting, loss of prey, human conflict and loss of habitat.

 Your email address will not be published.
 Required fields are marked *